The-DevX-Initiative/RCIG_Coordination_Repo/Awesome_Rust_Cryptography.md

 Below is a list of actively maintained, high-quality cryptography libraries independently developed by members of the Rust Community.

-The list is compiled and curated by by the
+The list is compiled and curated by the
 [Rust Cryptography Interest Group (RCIG)](https://github.com/The-DevX-Initiative/RCIG_Coordination_Repo).
 If you have any suggestions, questions, or other concerns with this list, please